pesseguita/webscraper-supercase-to-csv-gui/README.md

 If you would like to contribute to this project, please fork the repository and make your changes on a new branch.
 Once you have made your changes, submit a pull request to merge your branch into the main codebase.

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.